Duniya Vijay

-B. R. Vijay Kumar, professionally known as Duniya Vijay and Duniya Viji, is an Indian actor and film director known for his work in Kannada films.
+B. Rudrappa Vijay Kumar, professionally known as Duniya Vijay and Kariya Vijay Sagar,is an Indian actor and film director known for his work in Kannada films.
 As an actor, he began his career playing small roles until he got his big break in Duniya (2007) for which he won his first Filmfare Award for Best Actor.
 He is the recipient of two Filmfare Awards, one Karnataka State Film Award and SIIMA Award.

 He is noted for his performances in Chanda (2007), Junglee (2009), Johny Mera Naam Preethi Mera Kaam (2011), Jayammana Maga (2013), Maasthi Gudi (2017), Salaga (2021), and Bheema (2024).

 Career

 Vijay began his career in films with a role in Yograj Bhat's Ranga SSLC with Sudeep.
 He then appeared in Monalisa, Jogi, Shree and Ee Rajeev Gandhi Alla, and also accepted roles in television.

 The turning point in Vijay's career came with his friend Soori's directorial debut Duniya.
 Vijay was cast as a kind, naive village boy who falls into the hands of underworld goons who use him as a henchman.
 His acting won him positive reviews from critics.
 Vijay went on to win the State and Filmfare awards for his role in the film.